lpcruz/auxcord/README.md

 * Create an app associated with your twitter account via the [Twitter Developer Getting Started docs.](https://developer.twitter.com/en/apps)
 * After successfully creating your app, you should be able to obtain your tokens/secrets that will need to be used in this project.

+#### Setting up your spotify client
+This project uses the [Spotify Web API NodeJS Library](https://github.com/thelinmichael/spotify-web-api-node)for interacting as a client.

+You _need_ to have your own personal tokens and secrets to use the Spotufy API.
+If you don't, please follow these steps:

+* Sign up as a developer for Spotify
+* Create a Client ID via the [Spotify Developer Dashboard for Applications](https://developer.spotify.com/dashboard/applications)
+* After successfully creating your app, you should be able to obtain your tokens/secrets that will need to be used in this project.

 ###### Copy the `.env.example` file to a new `.env` file
 You'll need to store the access tokens / keys / secrets in a `.env` file.
 ```